maurezen/indexer/vision.md

 Setup: specify the indexable fileset and the value of n (personally I tend to default to `n=3`, but it will have to be tested vs `n=4` at least)

-Indexing: single pass over the indexable fileset, populating a naturally occuring data structure `map ngram -> map (file -> map (line -> list (offset)))`.
+Indexing: single pass over the indexable fileset, populating a <s>naturally occuring data structure `map ngram -> map (file -> map (line -> list (offset)))`</s> `map ngram -> bitmap files`.
 This is trivially parallel on a per-file level; given the codebases tend to not have a single monstrous file (even 100k-line atrocities are not THAT big in the multi-gigabyte codebase), intra-file parallelization seems to be low priority.
+Experiments have shown that storing even line numbers carries too much of an overhead.
+Offsets are right out.

-Querying: split the query string into ngrams, retrieve entries for each of the ngrams, produce an intersection of the resulting maps.
+Querying: split the query string into ngrams, retrieve entries for each of the ngrams, produce an intersection of the resulting bitmaps.
 Pretty straightforward to generalize to boolean expressions.